TAOGenna/inversion-algorithm-plasma-frequency-profile/README.md

 ## Results
 We used data provided by the Jicamarca Radio Observatory located in Lima, Peru.
 The data is a .SAO file thus providing all the information of the iongram such as the E and F layer critical frequency and the o-mode trace.
 We find that the program works for ionograms with E and F layer or daytime ionograms.

+On top of predicting the electron density profile or, as well known as plasma frequency profile, we can predict the complete form of the E layer which is usually incomplete in the ionograms.

 <p align="center">
   <img src="images/90.png" alt="Image 1" width="300px"/>
   <img src="images/92.png" alt="Image 2" width="300px"/>